clamydo/stochasticsampling/README.md

 necessary at the moment.

 # Build
-If all prerequisits are fulfilled, just build with
+If all prerequisits are fulfilled, build with
 ```
 env RUSTFLAGS="-C target-cpu=native" cargo build --release
 ```
+in order to

 # Documentation
 Usage instructions can be found when